Support groups are good places to get practical and emotional advice from other parents with disabled children.

 Disability charities that support people with a specific condition are usually the best places to find support groups of people with similar experiences.

-Parent support groups (Contact charity) People to ask about support groups
+Parent support groups (Contact charity)

 To find out what’s on offer in your area:

 Local authorities must publish information about the support that’s available in their area.
 This is called a Local Offer.
 The quality of information varies, but there should be support groups and contact information.

 Find your local council (GOV.UK) and search for the Local Offer on their website.

 Find a local support group for children, young people and families (GOV.UK)

 Advice, assessments and information for disabled parents (Enabled2Parent)

 Netmums has forums for parents with children with a variety of conditions including: